Murder of the Universe: Reception

 Murder of the Universe received positive reviews from music critics.
 On Metacritic, the album holds an average critic score of 73/100, based on 15 reviews, indicating "generally favorable reviews".

 AllMusic's Tim Sendra wrote in his review for the album that "King Gizzard & the Lizard Wizard's second album of 2017 is a rampaging, feverish blast of sci-fi prog punctuated by whizzing synths and robotic voice-overs."

 Exclaim!'s Cosette Schulz commented that "The 21-track album is certainly the strangest and most draining release that King Gizzard have made to date; not as ambitious as the seamlessly looping Nonagon Infinity, or this year's earlier release Flying Microtonal Banana, but a feat nonetheless."

+DIY's Cady Siregar said the album was an "ambitious project" that succeeding in "enticing you into fully absorbing yourself into their wild, bizarre universe."

+Writing about the album alongside King Gizzard as a broader cultural phenomenon, theorist Benjamin Kirbach argues that:

+In Tolkien, the Balrog is a demon awakened inadvertently by the Dwarves of Moria.
+This ancient agent of retribution is no doubt Tolkien's metaphor for the hubris of modernity—and Gandalf must sacrifice himself so that Frodo et al. can escape its fiery contempt.
+In King Gizzard, the Balrog is similarly provoked by technological obtrusion ("You made the atom split / It caused a massive rift / And he came screaming through").
+Like Godzilla, it wreaks havoc upon civilization—until the fabled Lord of Lightning appears.
+The beast is tamed, as it were, by the power of electricity.